barrucadu/memo.barrucadu.co.uk/memos/career-levels.markdown

 - I am on the [GOV.UK support](career-levels.html#gov.uk-support)
   rotas.

+I have also helped out with GOV.UK's regular IT healthcheck (pentest), working with external pentesters by:

+- giving them the access they need,
+- answering technical questions,
+- reviewing discovered issues.

 #### Tech practices

 GOV.UK is built out of Rails microservices, and there are some